alasgarlikamal/key-distribution-center/README.md

 ## How it works

-The main purpose here is to implement an example of a Key Distribution Center(KDC).
-The working principle of our application is as follows:\
+The main purpose here is to implement an example of a Key Distribution Center (KDC).
+The working principle of our application is as follows:

-If a user A wants to communicate with user B the following steps are undergone:\
+If user A wants to communicate with user B, the following steps are undertaken:

 1. User A sends his/her public key to the User B
 2. User B generates a random session key and encrypts it with User A's public key.
 Then transmits the encrypted value to the user A.
 3. User A decrypts the retrieved encrypted value with his/her private key and accesses the session key.

-Result: Now both parties have a secure communication key which their connection can rely on safely.
-Now they can use the accessed session key to communicate between each other.
+Result: Now, both parties have a secure communication key upon which their connection can safely rely.
+They can use the accessed session key to communicate with each other.

 ## Endpoint Documentation